Community Grants Program - Minor Capital Works

 • State-wide projects.

-• Minor Capital Work projects where applicant cash contributions equal less than 25 percent of the total project cost.
+• Minor Capital Work projects where applicant cash contributions equal less than 25 percent of the total grant amount.
 (Note: Projects not involving Minor Capital Work do not require financial contributions).

 • Minor Capital Work or equipment for parts of facilities or venues where alcohol is sold, e.g., Club bar areas.